nrw-digital/week-notes/en/updates/_posts/2023-03-03-week-notes.md

 Currently, if someone running a scrap yard wants to change their permit they have to download and fill in four forms, then download and read four documents on how to fill in the forms.

-As well as the problem of volume of paperwork, all of the forms are multipurpose, to be used for:
+As well as the problem of volume of paperwork, all of the forms are multipurpose to be used for:
 * different reasons (for example, both a new permit and changing a permit)
 * a wide range of business activity (for example, from recycling centres to intensive chicken farms)
 * different types of applicant (from sole traders to large companies)